romanepifanov/UFU_Tasks_2/README.md

 **Task  One ->**
-*1) Create program with one Model "Car".
+*1) Create program with one Model "Deanery".
 It should has property:*
-* Model - in constructor
+* NameFaculty - in constructor
-* IssueYear - in constructor
+* Room - in constructor
-* Price - in constructor
+* Corps - in constructor
-* Equipment - in constructor
+* Telephone - in constructor
-* ProducingCountry - in constructor
+* NameDean - in constructor
-* SaleDate
-* Buyer

-*2) Override ToString method for Car model*
+*2) Override ToString method for Deanery model*

 **Task  Two ->**
-*1) Create parent class "Car".
+*1) Create parent class "NameFaculty".
 It should has property:*
-* Model - in constructor
-* IssueYear - in constructor
-* Price - in constructor
-* Equipment - in constructor
-* ProducingCountry - in constructor
+* NameFaculty
+* Room
+* Corps
-* SaleDate
+* Telephone
-* Buyer
+* NameDean
+*Override ToString method for Deanery model*

-*2) Create child class "UsedCar".
+*2) Create child class "Chair".
 It should has property:*
-* SafetyDegree - in constructor
+* Name
-* Owner - in constructor
+* Owner
-* Mileage - in constructor
+* TrainingDirection
+*Override ToString method for Deanery model*

-*3) Create child class "SportCar".
+*3) Create child class "DepartmentTeacher".
 It should has property:*
-* Seconds - in constructor
-* EngineDisplacement - in constructor
-* Power - in constructor
+* Name
+* Chair
+* Position
+* Experience
+* Disciplines
+*Override ToString method for Deanery model*

-*4) Create child class "SpecialCar".
+*4) Create child class "FacultyComposition".
 It should has property:*
-* Kind - in constructor
-* Weight - in constructor
-* OverallDimensions - in constructor
+* Name
+* Position
+*Override ToString method for Deanery model*

-*5) Also create class for store sold cars.
+*5) Also create class for store faculties.
 Methods:*
-* Sell car
+* Add faculty
-* Show all cars
+* Show all faculties

 **Task There ->**
 *1) Add to class methods:*
-* Sort by Model
+* Sort by corps (DESC/ASC)
-* Sort by Price
+* Sort by faculty name (DESC/ASC)

 **Task Four ->**
 *1) Create user menu*